 4 June, 2020

 Your software project was supposed to be problem-free but all you got so far is a headache from all the complications?
 No one seems to help nor find the solution and you’re not sure what to do yourself.
-Whether it’s a faulty technology, slow application, or frustrated developers, a digital transformation consulting will be able to detect the core of your tech problems.
-In this article, I will present the five most popular scenarios that require the attention of software consultants.
+Whether it’s a faulty technology, slow application, or frustrated developers, software consulting will be able to detect the core of your tech problems.
+In this article, I will present the five most popular scenarios that require the attention and services of software consultants.

-This article is both a cautionary tale for anybody looking for a technology partner right now (a.k.a. don’t repeat the same, avoidable mistakes) and an advice piece for companies that already struggle with technological problems that affect their business and desperately need some consulting services.
-I’m going to focus on issues related to programming languages, cloud, app monitoring, software development processes and differences between a product and a service.
+This article is both a cautionary tale for anybody consulting a technology partner right now (a.k.a. don’t repeat the same, avoidable mistakes) and an advice piece for companies that already struggle with technological problems that affect their business and desperately need some software consulting services.
+I’m going to focus on issues related to programming languages, cloud, app monitoring, custom software development processes and differences between a product and a service.

 1. Picked wrong technology/programming language.
 What do I do now?